2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/edit.md

 #### Create Context-Attributes for the UI (advanced use cases)

 `Edit.ContextAttributes(...)`
 creates Context-Information for other edit-functionality.
-This is advanced, and currently only needed for @Specs.Cms.InnerContent) - read about it on [Razor Edit.ContextAttributes](xref:Razor.ContextAttributes]
+This is advanced, and currently only needed for [](xref:Specs.Cms.InnerContent)) - read about it on [Razor Edit.ContextAttributes](xref:Razor.ContextAttributes]